About this day

 About Jonathan Smele

-Dr Jonathan Smele is Senior Lecturer in Modern European History at Queen Mary University of London and a specialist in the history of the Russian revolutions and civil wars.
+Dr Jonathan Smele is Senior Lecturer in Modern European History at Queen Mary University of London, the author of numerous works on the Russian Revolution and former editor of the journal Revolutionary Russia.